DevExpress/DevExtreme.AspNet.Data/docs/client-side-with-jquery.md

     `operation` | `string` | The operation to be performed by the request: `"load"`, `"update"`, `"insert"`, or `"delete"`.
     `ajaxSettings` | `object` | Request settings.
 Refer to [`jQuery.ajax()`](http://api.jquery.com/jquery.ajax/).

-- `onInserted` - A function that is executed after a data item is added to the store. [onInserted](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onInserted).
+- `onInserted` - A function that is executed after a data item is added to the store.
+Refer to [CustomStore.onInserted](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onInserted).
-- `onInserting` - A function that is executed before a data item is added to the store. [onInserting](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onInserting).
+- `onInserting` - A function that is executed before a data item is added to the store.
+Refer to [CustomStore.onInserting](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onInserting).
-- `onLoaded` - A function that is executed after data is loaded to the store. [onLoaded](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onLoaded).
+- `onLoaded` - A function that is executed after data is loaded to the store.
+Refer to [CustomStore.onLoaded](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onLoaded).
-- `onLoading` - A function that is executed before data is loaded to the store. [onLoading](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onLoading).
+- `onLoading` - A function that is executed before data is loaded to the store.
+Refer to [CustomStore.onLoading](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onLoading).
 - `onModified` - A function that is executed after a data item is added, updated, or removed from the store.
-Refer to [onModified](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onModified).
+Refer to [CustomStore.onModified](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onModified).
 - `onModifying` - A function that is executed before a data item is added, updated, or removed from the store.
-Refer to [onModifying](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onModifying).
+Refer to [CustomStore.onModifying](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onModifying).
 - `onPush` - The function executed before changes are pushed to the store.
 Refer to [onPush](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onPush).
-- `onRemoved` - A function that is executed after a data item is removed from the store. [onRemoved](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onRemoved).
+- `onRemoved` - A function that is executed after a data item is removed from the store.
+Refer to [CustomStore.onRemoved](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onRemoved).
-- `onRemoving` - A function that is executed before a data item is removed from the store. [onRemoving](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onRemoving).
+- `onRemoving` - A function that is executed before a data item is removed from the store.
+Refer to [CustomStore.onRemoving](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onRemoving).
-- `onUpdated` - A function that is executed after a data item is updated in the store. [onUpdated](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onUpdated).
+- `onUpdated` - A function that is executed after a data item is updated in the store.
+Refer to [CustomStore.onUpdated](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onUpdated).
 - `onUpdating` - A function that is executed before a data item is updated in the store.
-Refer to [onUpdating](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onUpdating).
+Refer to [CustomStore.onUpdating](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#onUpdating).
 - `updateMethod` - the HTTP method for update requests; "PUT" by default.
 - `updateUrl` - the URL used to update data.